DespairGirl/homework1/README.md

 [HORISEON](https://despairgirl.github.io/homework1/)

 >Through this project, I gained a deeper understanding of semnatic HTML elements and their importance for web development: Readability & Accessiblity!
+For developers and Browsers, semantic elements help give meaning to content on the page and how it should be organized.
+It also helps those using assistive technologies-- for example, those who are vision impaired--actually recieve and understand web content.

 ![Horiseon Site Screenshot](horiseon.png)